 In the X century in the village of Yeroskipou, which is in 3 km from Paphos, was erected mnogokupolnaya Church of Agia Paraskevi.
 This shrine is famous not only for the architectural uniqueness, but also for its frescoes, the oldest of them belong to the VIII century.
 They applied for several centuries one another, today under the frescoes XII and XV centuries restorers discover earlier work.
 Visiting Cyprus, you should definitely look at the ancient church of the Great Martyr Paraskeva.

-According to legend, Paraskeva wanted to dedicate his life to God and the revelation of the Gentiles.
-It is known that she healed the emperor Antoninus Pius blindness.
-For what she professed the Orthodox faith, the Gentiles Paraskeva seized and brought to the ruler Tarasov, who invited her to sacrifice to the pagan idol.
-For its refusal Holy undergone great torment, and then was thrown into prison.
-But God healed her broken body.
-However, this is a sign they did not repent of the executioners, and they continued to torture Paraskeva, and then completely cut off her head.
-This happened in the year 161.
-Martyr remains were transported to Constantinople.
+According to legend, Paraskeva wished to dedicate her life to God and the enlightenment of the Gentiles.
+It is known that she healed the emperor Anthony Pius from blindness.
+For the fact that she professed the Orthodox faith, pagans seized Paraskeva and led to the ruler Tarasy, who offered to sacrifice her pagan idol.
+For her refusal, the Holy One suffered great torment, then was cast into prison.
+But God healed her torn body.
+However, this sign did not convince the executioners, and they continued to torture Paraskeva, and then completely cut off her head.
+This happened in 161 year.
+The remains of the Great Martyr were transported to Constantinople.

 Agia Paraskevi attributed many miracles, especially those associated with the healing of eye ailments.
 The Orthodox Church, honoring the memory of the Holy, 26 July (8 August, new style) holds at Holy Liturgy.
 At this time, around the church and its adjacent streets are the fair, where thousands of people gather, including residents of neighboring villages and tourists interested in the traditions of Cyprus.
 Miraculous Icon of St. Martyr Paraskeva the right of the king's gate, the south wall in Kyoto.